 I like to use experimental and integrative approaches, from the molecule to the ecosystem, and automated and reproducible methods to investigate the inner biological mechanisms explaining how broader ecological processes can be affected by multiple stressors.

-I am currently a Research Associate at the School of Biological Sciences, University of Bristol, where my research aims to assess the impacts of multiple stressors on resilience loss in laboratory systems, using gantries, AI and experimental arenas.
+From 2020 to 2022, I was a Research Associate at the School of Biological Sciences, University of Bristol, where I investigated the impacts of multiple stressors on the resilience of aquatic ecosystems using laboratory systems, gantries, AI, and experimental arenas.

 From 2018 to 2020, I was a Postdoctoral Research Fellow at the IAEA Environment Laboratories (Monaco), where I studied the effects of microplastics on fish ecophysiology, behavior and histology, using radio-nuclear techniques.